 Black Rock - The place to swim with fish at well-known Kaanapali Beach.

 Wailea Beach - A popular resort beach with a good snorkeling area.

 Molokini - When snorkeling inside this sunken volcanic crater island a few miles offshore, you can see down fifty feet because of amazing water clarity.
 There are numerous companies that offer trips to Molokini.

 Lanai - This Hawaiian Island is about eight miles west of Maui.
 There are many boat tours that do snorkel trips out to Lanai from Maui.

-First, explore Maui snorkeling by watching our movie.
+First, watch our Maui snorkeling video for a sample of what you could see.
 It is from many trips and different locations around the island.

 3. Beautiful Hard Corals

 While Maui does not have the soft corals you see other places in the world, it has the healthiest hard corals you can find in the main islands of Hawaii.
 They are a colorful background for a fun snorkeling adventure.
 It is true that there were coral bleaching events in Hawaii in 2014 and 2015 that killed a lot of corals, but some areas of Maui still boast some beautiful corals.

 4. Stunning Tropical Fish

 Maui does not lack for colorful and inquisitive fish to snorkel with.